 How Darin and I joined this medical mission team destined for Bogota, Colombia, has been its own journey.
 It began almost a year ago, when we attended the Mobilizing Medical Mission (M3) Conference.
 My sister-in-law, Siovhan, and niece, Sarah, previously joined us on a water purification mission to Haiti.
 As they dreamed of a second mission, they wanted to put their nursing skills to use.
 Since Darin and I don’t have a medical bone in our bodies except for the knowledge gathered from watching The Good Doctor, we wanted to learn more about options and how to serve in medical missions.

 As we took in the conference speakers and tradeshow at Lakewood Church, our last stop, and almost not stop, was a booth where we met Terry Stierman, Executive Director, for Conviventia.
-Fast forward, we continued the conversation with Terry to learn more about the organization, decided to take a vision trip to Bogota, Cartagena, and Barranquilla in May 2017, and then felt compelled to pull together a team to go on a non-medical trip in 2018.
+Fast forward, we continued the conversation with Terry to learn more about the organization, decided to take a vision trip to Bogota, Cartagena, and Barranquilla, and then felt compelled to pull together a team to go on a non-medical trip in 2018.
 The purpose of our trip was to utilize whatever skills and passions our team was able to bring in education, vocational training, and family strengthening.
-We signed up for a week in July 2018, and for many months, we couldn’t get anyone to commit.
+We signed up for a week, and for many months, we couldn’t get anyone to commit.
 Was God telling us something?
 Was a door held closed for a reason?

-During our months extending invitations for our trip, we connected Siovhan and Sarah with Grace Church (a Conviventia partner) to go on its medical mission to Bogota in July 2018.
+During our months extending invitations for our trip, we connected Siovhan and Sarah with Grace Church (a Conviventia partner) to go on its medical mission to Bogota.
 Fast forward again.
 We made the decision to pass on our original trip and join Grace Church’s medical mission.
 We are excited to join family members and serve alongside many other servant-minded individuals and families.